 This results in a data frame with one variable.
 However, the variable contained in the data frame is not really what we are looking for.
 The “label” column contains the names of the nodes, but we also want to have unique IDs for each city.
 We can do this by adding an “id” column to the

 nodes data frame that contains numbers from one to whatever the total number of rows in the data frame is.
 A helpful function for this workflow is

 full_join() and add the “id” column in a single command.
-The result is a node list with an ID column and a label attribute.
+The result is a nodes list with an ID column and a label attribute.